-Smokey the Bear and AaronThis year, Smokey the Bear celebrates his 65th birthday.
+In 2018 Smokey the Bear celebrated his 65th birthday.

-Last weekend, as our family was trying to keep our house available to prospective buyers, we took a road-trip to Clifty Falls State Park in Indiana. (click here for related post)
+Last weekend, as our family was trying to keep our house available to prospective buyers, we took a road trip to Clifty Falls State Park in Indiana. (click here for a related post)

 It is hard to know what Aaron knows and doesn’t know, but he went to check out Smokey and it reminded me of one of the most amazing moments in Aaron’s and all of our lives.

-We had just fixed breakfast on our trusty Coleman stove, packed up the camper and were traveling on All American Hwy 12 to meet my sister in Moab, Utah.
-It was ferocious hot.
+We had just fixed breakfast on our trusty Coleman stove, packed up the camper, and were traveling on All American Hwy 12 to meet my sister in Moab, Utah.
+It was ferociously hot.

 This area is so remote, it could have its picture next to the word in the dictionary.
 Think canyons, dust, dirt, and sky.
 We stopped at the traffic light in this one red-light town of Escalante.